Learn about fat necrosis – a benign (not cancer) breast condition – including what it is, what causes it and how it’s diagnosed.

 If you need surgery, you’ll usually have an excision biopsy.

-This is an operation to remove the dead or damaged tissue, and may be done using either a local or a general anaesthetic.
+This is an operation to remove the dead or damaged tissue.
+This can be done using either a local anaesthetic (where the area is numbed) or general anaesthetic (medication to make you sleep).

 Vacuum assisted excision biopsy